Missouri Driving an Unregistered Vehicle

 RSMo. § 301.020.
 Violation of this law is a Class B Misdemeanor, punishable up to 6 months in jail and fines up to $1,000.

-If you’ve been charged with driving an unregistered vehicle, contact Howard Law at (314) 325-9868 for a free consultation and learn what rights and remedies are best for your situation.
+If you’ve been charged with driving an unregistered vehicle, contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation and learn what rights and remedies are best for your situation.